 Benjamin's son, all grown up.
 He learns of the campgrounds from his dying aunt and he comes to the grounds hoping to learn what happened to his father and to learn who was sending him money.

 - Daddy Had a Good Reason for Abandoning You: He believes this, and wants to find out the truth of what happened to him.

 - Dead Guy Junior: Benjamin named him after his dead brother Bobby.

-- Determinator: Despite surviving two near grisly murders, he won't allow them to deter him from finding out what happened to his father.
+- Determinator: Despite surviving two murder attempts on his life, he won't allow them to deter him from finding out what happened to his father.

 - Legacy Character: For the Richter family, and by extension, the other spirits haunting the campgrounds.